Best On-Prem DAM Systems in 2026: A Practical Comparison

 Strengths

-- Integrations with systems like SharePoint and Documentum
+- Integration with document management systems like SharePoint and Documentum

 Limitations

-- On-prem offering has become less central in recent years
+- The on-prem offering has been less actively developed in recent years

-- Workflow flexibility is limited compared to newer systems
+- Workflow flexibility is limited compared to newer competing systems

 Ideal for